 All it takes to bring sensation back is to move about a bit so that the blood flows back to the limb, boosting the misfiring nerves until the signals flow again properly.

 One answer comes from a veterinarian who answered this very question in an online forum.
 He writes that dog legs can indeed fall asleep.
 When this happens, the dog may acting normally until he notices his leg doesn't work.
 He'll be dragging it or stop moving altogether until sensation comes back.
 Sensitive dogs may even yelp or lick/bite at their legs when they feel that unpleasant tingling sensation.

 It's helpful to note the position your dog is sleeping in and see if there's a pattern.
 You should definitively see your vet if your dog limps after getting up several times in one day.
-While a dog's leg may fall asleep occasionally, it definitively shouldn't happen repeatedly or every single time your dog awakens from a nap.
-If that's the case, there may other causes.
+While a dog's leg may fall asleep occasionally, it definitively shouldn't happen repeatedly, or every single time your dog awakens from a nap.
+If that's the case, there may be other causes.

 The vet also notes that the limping starts in another context (the dog was not lying down for long or at all), then the dog should see a vet.

 Why a Dog May Often Limp After Lying Down